-A luxurious hotel was a tough choice as there’s so many to choose from, however our stay in the Komeneka Monkey Forest Hotel provided the best value for money and superb luxury for our stay.
+A luxurious hotel was a tough choice as there’s so many to choose from.
+However, our stay in the Komaneka Monkey Forest Hotel provided the best value for money and superb luxury for our stay.

 Of course, the famous Kayon Resort is also a must-mention.
 Although it’s located slightly outside of Ubud, it’s an amazing place to stay for a pro-longed Ubud visit.
 Both hotels average around £150 – 200 per night.